 Despite U.S. Federal Drug Administration (FDA) regulations for clinical trials and other activities, some drugs can cause serious injury to the patients that they were intended to treat.
 Voluntary recalls or recalls by the FDA seem to be fairly constant.
-Based in Chicago, defective drug lawyers with the Phillips Law Offices are here to help hold drug companies accountable for their actions — and inaction — when their prescription or over-the-counter medications result in injury or death.
+Based in Chicago, defective drug lawyers with Phillips Law Offices are here to help hold drug companies accountable for their actions — and inaction — when their prescription or over-the-counter medications result in injury or death.

-Our attorneys also handle wrongful death cases arising from a dangerous drug, along with product liability cases, including those involving medical devices and medical implants, such as metal-on-metal hip implants, bladder sling devices and transvaginal mesh.
+Our wrongful death attorneys also handle cases arising from a dangerous drug, along with product liability cases, including those involving medical devices and medical implants, such as metal-on-metal hip implants, bladder sling devices, and transvaginal mesh.

 Defective drug lawsuits fall somewhere between personal injury and product liability.
 There are a number of factors that may result in a defective or dangerous drug lawsuit, including: